mcgizzle/Distributed-File-System/README.md

  [Controller](https://github.com/McGizzle/Distributed-File-System/blob/master/Directory-Server/src/Controller.hs)

   ## Locking Server
  The system ensures that a client has exclusive access when writing a file by using a __locking server__ to maintain a database of currently locked files.
 This prevents write conflicts from happening.

+When a client requests write-access, behind the scenes the file is locked, it is also automatically unlocked upon the subsequent write.

  To ensure a file is not locked indefintely, there is also a timeout.
+When a client first locks a file the timeout is started.
+If the lock is not renewed or released before the timeout, then the file will become available to the network again.

  Aside from this there is a seperate locking functionality available.
 Clients can use this server to gain exclusive access to both files and directories outside of just a single write.
 This allows clients who are repeatedly working on the same files to lock these and ensure the they can only be edited by themselves.
+Of course there is also a timeout for this feature.

 As an extended implementation I set up a FIFO queue within the __locking server__.
 When a client requests a file that is already locked they are added to a FIFO queue by the locking server.
 Access to the resource will be released through this FIFO queue.
 There is timeout implemented in which the user next in the queue must make an access to the file before they loose their place.

  Links to the source: